Shih Tzu – Dandruff – Symptoms, Treatment & Cures

 A lack of proper grooming will lead to a build-up of dead skin beneath your dog’s coat.
 This is particularly important for double-coated breeds like the Shih Tzu.
 If this dead skin isn’t continuously removed then flaking will take place as the dead skin mixes with the undercoat.
-And of course the more dead skin in your dog’s coat the more dandruff they will have.
+And of course, the more dead skin in your dog’s coat the more dandruff they will have.
 This is the main reason that regularly brushing your Shih Tzu will help to keep their skin healthy.

 I would strongly recommend purchasing a slicker brush if don’t already have one.
-A slicker brush is used to get rid of any loose hair and debris in your dog’s coat and if also useful for removing tangles and mats.
+A slicker brush is used to get rid of any loose hair and debris in your dog’s coat and is also useful for removing tangles and mats.
 It’s a must for any Shih Tzu owner.
 Below I have recommended a good quality slicker brush and if you would like to read about what brushes you should be using on your Shih Tzu then please read our article – Best Brush For A Shih Tzu.

 Hertzko Self Cleaning Slicker Brush

 My best choice award for a slicker brush for your Shih Tzu goes to the Hertzko Self-Cleaning Slicker Brush.
 This is an excellent brush for the price and provides excellent value for money.
 A great feature of this brush is that it’s self-cleaning.
-You simply click a button that retracts the teeth and then wipe away the hair.
+You simply click a button that retracts the teeth and then wipes away the hair.

 - Suitable for all hair types.

 - Easy to clean with a self-cleaning button.